Sobsz/EpicBot/README.md

 basically "make your own cleverbot" except more stupider

-epicbot™ is "inspired" by [project charlotte](https://www.reddit.com/r/projectCharlotte/)'s chatbots (tbh i just wanted to flex on 'em neural ni:b::b:as with the least amount of effort possible)
+epicbot™ is "inspired" by [quzang](https://www.reddit.com/r/quzang/)'s chatbots (tbh i just wanted to flex on 'em neural ni:b::b:as with the least amount of effort possible)

 you'll need to save the training data manually by typing `/s` every so often